sonic-net/sonic-mgmt/demo/README.md

   - `demo/dpu_script.sh`: Scripts that runs on DPU.
   - `demo/ptf_script.sh`: Scripts that runs on PTF.
 - `.tmuxinator.yml`: Tmuxinator configuration file that setups the tmux session for demo.
+- `push_dpu_image.sh`: Script that pushes the locally build DPU VS image to DPU.
-- `push_dpu_image.sh`: Script that pushes the locally build DPU containeres to DPU, such as dash-engine container.
+- `push_dpu_container.sh`: Script that pushes the locally build DPU containeres to DPU, such as dash-engine container.
-- `debug.sh`: Script that setups the debug environment, such as copying dump files, installing symbol deb packages.
+- `debug_dpu.sh`: Script that setups the debug environment, such as copying dump files, installing symbol deb packages.

 To setup the demo environment, follow the steps below: